 Eat Local Week has a long history in our state.
 In the last ten years, this event has grown from the grassroots Eat Local Challenge put together by a Salt Lake City couple who wanted to eat as locally as possible, to a statewide program offering educational resources and events in partnership with many local organizations and municipalities.

-Our focus is simple: to rally our communities to eat more locally produced food—which in turn supports our local farmers, producers, and economy; and it helps to preserve our agricultural heritage.
+Our focus is simple: to rally our communities to eat more locally produced food—which in turn supports our local farmers, producers and economy, and helps to preserve our agricultural heritage.
 We facilitate this shift by offering a variety of resources and educational events around the state.
 The cornerstone of Eat Local Week Utah remains the Eat Local Challenge, and it's a vital part of our effort.
 The challenge empowers people to take charge of the food they eat and where it comes from by eating as locally as possible for one week.

 From Salt Lake City to St. George, and all across the state, we encourage you to find a way to participate in Eat Local Week Utah.